ypark9/yopa.page/content/blog/2026-02-28-Strands-vs-LangGraph.md

 I want to be clear: LangGraph is a solid framework.
 The state machine model gives you explicit control over every step — when the LLM gets called, when tools execute, how results route.
 For complex multi-step workflows, that's powerful.
 But in our environment, it never got the chance to show that.

-### The 30-Second Wall
+### The 30-Second Observation (Historical)

-AgentCore Runtimes have a **strict 30-second initialization limit**.
-That's not configurable.
-LangGraph relies on `langchain-core`, which pulls in `numpy` and `pydantic-core` — packages that need native C-extensions (`.so` files compiled for Linux ARM64).
-When you try to `pip install` these during cold start, you reliably blow past the 30-second limit.
+During this PoC we observed a **30-second initialization problem** when native dependencies were installed during startup.
+That observation should not be copied as a universal AgentCore contract: current AgentCore documentation exposes configurable runtime lifecycle settings and does not document a blanket 30-second initialization limit.
+LangGraph still relies on packages such as `numpy` and `pydantic-core`, so build and measure the image for your selected architecture rather than installing native wheels during a cold start.

 The workaround exists: use Docker-based Lambda build containers (`public.ecr.aws/sam/build-python3.11`), pre-compile ARM64 wheels, bundle them into your CDK code assets before deployment.
 It works.
 But it also means every code change goes through a Docker build step that kills your iteration speed.
 For a PoC where you're experimenting rapidly, that friction adds up fast.
 Trust me, we tried to make it work for a while before moving on.

-We confirmed this wasn't a one-time issue — across our entire PoC period with AgentCore, the 30-second init limit remained the fundamental constraint. **LangGraph remains blocked for our use case** unless AgentCore lifts this limit or LangGraph dramatically reduces its dependency footprint.
+We confirmed this wasn't a one-time issue in our PoC — native dependency installation remained the fundamental constraint for that build. **LangGraph remained blocked for our use case at that snapshot**, unless we moved compilation into the image build or changed the dependency footprint.
+Re-test this conclusion against the current runtime and package versions.

 ### The Ecosystem Advantage is Real Though